lukencode/lukencode.github.com/_posts/2010-04-27-calling-web-services-in-android-using-httpclient.md

 I’ve decided recently to branch out from mainly web development into the mobile app space – starting with Google’s Android (because I own a Android phone).
 One of the first things I wanted to do was start calling webservices, specifically Google Analytics.

 Now I am pretty new to Android and Java in general but I feel I’ve come up with a nice simple way to make requests to web services and APIs (and plain html pages if you want).
-The class uses the <em>org.apache.http</em> library which is included in Android.
+The class uses the org.apache.http library which is included in Android.

 This is the code for the class.

 <pre class="prettyprint">
 public class RestClient {